233679/Class-notes/Computer-Science/Databases/Normalization.md

 ### Third Normal Form:
 The database needs to be in Second normal form.
 All fields must only depend on the primary key.
+For example if there is a table for a driving instructor with the fields (InstructorID, name, mobile, car reg, MOT), then this does not satisfy third normal form, as the "MOT" depends on the "car reg", not the "InstructorID".
+This can be solved by moving the "MOT" into its own table (car reg (primary key), MOT), with the "car reg" being a forign key in the instructor table.